Danko-Lab/dTOX/README.md

 **Notice:**

 (1) That command takes 8~20 hours to execute on NVIDA K80 GPU using Rgtsvm package.
 Due to very long computational time, we don't suggest to run peak calling on CPU nodes, even in parallel mode.

-# Document

-dTOX is an R package, and that provides some additional flexibility for users familiar with R. Currently you can get details about each R function from the dREG manual (https://github.com/Danko-Lab/dREG/blob/master/dREG-manual.pdf).
-We are actively working to document each function in the package.

 How to cite
 ===================